magicDGS/ReadTools/CONTRIBUTING.md

 # Contributing to _ReadTools_

-The following is a set of guidelines to contribute to SwimPool.
+The following is a set of guidelines to contribute to _ReadTools_.
 There is no rule that cannot be broken, so feel free to propose any change to this document.